cirosantilli/git-tutorial/index.md

 It seems that making clone recursive by default is neither possible nor a good idea: <http://stackoverflow.com/questions/4251940/retrospectively-add-recursive-to-a-git-repo>

-##update the content of a submodule
+##Update the content of a submodule

     cd share
     git pull